ninikvinikadze02/crypto-realtime-analytics/README.md

 - Add Spark to PATH as shown in setup
 - Or use the simple_streaming.py instead

+#### 6. Multi-Crypto Processing Issues
+**Error**: Missing data for some symbols

+**Solution**:
+- Check if all WebSocket connections are established
+- Verify symbol names in the CRYPTO_PAIRS list
+- Monitor console output for connection status

 ### Verification Commands
 ```bash
 # Check if Kafka is running